00ba8/blog/_posts/2022-07-29-fxhash-api-notes.md

         print('CAL: ' + cal + text + dates + details)
 ```

-the explorer at https://studio.apollographql.com/sandbox/explorer has a very nice intuitive query builder
+the explorer at [api explorer](https://studio.apollographql.com/sandbox/explorer) has a very nice intuitive query builder

 the fxhash website uses the same api to present the content as well, one can checkout queries by inspecting
 the requests in the web browsers dev tools - network console (look for https://api.fxhash.xyz/graphql calls),
-more in the integration guide: https://www.fxhash.xyz/doc/fxhash/integration-guide
+more in the integration guide: [integration guide](https://www.fxhash.xyz/doc/fxhash/integration-guide)